 The two-step process below provides potential offerors with an easy, efficient submission process.

 ISS National Lab Feasibility Review Form Submissions

-Feasibility Review Form submissions are due January 10, 2022.
+The deadline for Feasibility Review Form submissions has passed.
 The ISS National Lab will respond with the status of the review within four weeks after submission of the form.

 All interested offerors must complete and upload a Feasibility Review Form.
-Download the Feasibility Review Form here.
 This form will be reviewed to assess the proposed project’s operational feasibility and terrestrial benefit.
 We strongly encourage submission of the Feasibility Review Form as early as possible.
 Offerors should consult with the ISS National Lab Operations team (Ops@ISSNationalLab.org) for feedback regarding feasibility and compliance with flight requirements and capabilities.

 To upload and submit a Feasibility Review Form, press the “Click to Submit” button below.
 Please convert your document to a PDF prior to uploading.